-The neighborhood is one of the places that best lends itself to a quiet and thoughtful photography without the stress of the photo of rigor that can envelop the most saturated monuments of Rome.
+The neighborhood is one of the places that lends itself best to a quiet and thoughtful photograph without the stress of the photo op that can envelop the most saturated monuments of Rome.
 The deeper you go into its streets, the more possibilities you will discover.
-It is essential to climb the Gianicolo hill from where you will have a wonderful view of Rome especially at sunset.
+A must to climb the Gianicolo hill from where you will have a wonderful view of Rome especially at sunset.

 If you are interested in the Trastevere neighborhood tour you will also be interested in

-If you have fallen in love with the gastronomy of Trastevere, you can not miss the restaurants in another of Rome's neighborhoods that delights the most foodies: Testaccio.
+If you have fallen in love with the gastronomy of Trastevere, you can't miss the restaurants in another of Rome's neighborhoods that delights the most foodies: Testaccio.
 This neighborhood is located on the opposite bank of Trastevere and is also worth a visit, if only for its restaurants.
-Although less known, it is also described by some as one of the most authentic neighborhoods in Rome.
+Although it is less known, there are also those who describe it as one of the most authentic neighborhoods in Rome.

 Visiting the Vatican